OllyWalshe/Cloud-Support-Labs/README.md

      - Port: 80
      - Source: 0.0.0.0/0
   5. Retested access to website via browser and confirmed full functionality.
-- Outcome: Website fully reachable ay time of closure.
+- Outcome: Website fully reachable at time of closure.
 Client notified and confirmed resolution.